mahomedalid/azdevops_boards_calculated_fields/readme.md

 * Add a github issue.

-> CSE Tools team is a internal Microsoft Team part of the Commercial Software Engineering group.
-Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.
+> This is a personal project.
+Feedback is appreciated, however, this extension is not supported nor are any commitments made as to their longevity.